thbishop/fission/README.md

 ## Other Notable Info
+The name of the VM used in the previous examples should be the directory name of the VM minus the '.vmwarevm' extension.
+Typically the VM name and the directory name are the same.

 As of now, VMware Fusion doesn't provide an easy, out of the box, way to modify the personality (hostname, ip, etc.) of a VM.
 Because of this, a clone created by fission is an _exact_ copy of the original (including